The 2025 Pizza Oven Buying Guide

 (Dual Chamber):

-Some wood-fired ovens are designed with two chambers, one for the food (top chamber), and one for the fire (bottom chamber), which is lit underneath the top chamber.
-It cooks more like a convection home oven where the heat is radiating from all directions, except it is being fueled by wood and is able to safely reach much higher temperatures than your regular home oven.
+Some wood-fired ovens are designed with two chambers, one for the food (the top chamber), and one for the fire (the bottom chamber).
+This design cooks more like a convection oven, with heat radiating from all directions.
+The main differences being it is fueled by wood and can safely reach much higher temperatures than a regular home oven.

 What else do you need to know about a dual chamber design?

-- Separate chambers allows you to have more cooking space since you aren't sharing it with the wood
+- The separate chamber design allows you to have more cooking space since you aren't sharing it with wood

 - Generally you'll have a larger front door as well